mattrglobal/bbs-signatures/docs/CONTRIBUTING.md

 We use several pieces of technology in this repository to streamline the release process whilst maintaining high code quality.

+## Debugging WASM

+By default if an error is un-handled (e.g a `panic!` in rust) when executing the WASM based module it will result in an un-helpful general error of `RuntimeError: unreachable`, which can be difficult to debug.
+To improve this experience, by default running `yarn build` in this library will compile the WASM from the rust with `console` feature enabled which provides a more insightful stacktrace for the error.

 ## Pre pull request checklist

 Below is a brief checklist prior to submitting or updating a pull request